ditschedev/swag-ts/README.md

 Simply provide a OpenAPI Specification and swag-ts will generate typescript types for you.
 You can provide json or yaml definitions on your local filesystem or a remote url.

+## Motivation
+Why another type generator for OpenAPI (Swagger)?
+Well it's because I could not find a generator that only generates typescript types.
+Most generators also generate runtime code which I don't necessarily need.
+I just want to have the typescript types to use them in my frontend application.

+If thats something for you, feel free to use it.
+If you need more functionality, feel free to open an issue or a pull request.

 ## Installation

 ```bash